 “Their enhancements allow us to solve much more complex problems and pursue work we were previously unable to do,” James says.

-“Our goal is to create automated solutions that can think like humans and augment human capability,” said AJ Abdallat, chief executive of Beyond Limits.
+“Our goal is to create automated solutions that can think like humans and augment human capability,” said AJ Abdallat, Chief Executive officer and Beyond Limits Co-Founder.

 In a speech earlier this year, Bernard Looney, director of BP’s exploration and production business, acknowledged that the oil industry had been slow to wake up to the opportunities of digital technology, but this was beginning to change.
 “We are now making up for lost time — fast,” he said.
 “Big data is revolutionising big oil.”
 Addressing investors last month, Chris Cheatwood, chief technology officer of Pioneer Natural Resources, said machine learning would make drilling more predictable.
 The aim was to get “to a point where it’s actually artificial intelligence that’s drilling our wells for us, with us observing,” he said.
 “So instead of, ‘hey, we drilled a record [low-cost] well for $3.5m and then we have a train wreck that’s $8m, we’ll start narrowing in on, hey, we’re averaging around $4.5m . . . for drilling a well’.”